Mateil04/bcg_analysis/README.md

 We are going to use the toy dataset that is in the **example** folder.
 This is a dataframe which columns are **user_id** - **converted** - **event** - **datetime**.

 The meaning of the columns are:
-- user_id: the ID of the user
+- user_id: the ID of the user.
-- converted: stating if the user converted or not
+- converted: stating if the user converted or not.
-- event: the kind of feature that the user used
+- event: the kind of feature that the user used and that we want to see its impact overt the conversion.
-- datetime: time that this event was made.
+- datetime: day and time that this event was made.

 Let's upload the toy dataset and start the analysis: